 \subsection{Measured light yield}

-Once the dewar was filled with liquid argon the setup was illuminated with $^{60}$Co and $^{228}$Th sources. $^{60}$Co emits two $\gamma$s in coincidence at 1173.2 keV and 1332.5 keV. $^{228}$Th has a strong line at 2.6 MeV.
+Once the dewar was filled with liquid argon the setup was illuminated with $^{60}$Co and $^{228}$Th sources located just outside the dewar. $^{60}$Co emits two $\gamma$ photons in coincidence at 1173.2 keV and 1332.5 keV. $^{228}$Th has a strong line at 2.6 MeV.

 In the recorded spectra we expect to see an enhancement corresponding to about 1.2 MeV and another to 2.6 MeV respectively.

-In contrast to the setup in \cite{LArGe} the sources were outside the dewar.
 An event was recorded by the DAQ when at least two SiPMs gave a signal above a 1 p.e. threshold.
-For each event we recorded 6 $\mu$s long pulse shapes.
-Since we used charge sensitive preamplifiers the number of pixels hit was estimated off-line as the amplitude of the integrated pulse 6 $\mu$s after the trigger.
+For each event we recorded 6 $\mu$s long pulse shapes which were used for off-line amplitude measurement.

 All 12 channels were calibrated separately and a sum spectrum of total number of SiPM pixels fired was created.

-Because more then one photon can hit the same pixel simultaneously the SiPM is an inherently nonlinear device.
+Because more than one photon can hit the same pixel simultaneously the SiPM is an inherently nonlinear device.
 The deviation from the linear response is negligible when the number of p.e.'s is small compared to the number of pixels.
-In our case in average about 30 pixels fired per channel for a typical event and we used a 400 pixel SiPM.
-Furthermore the hits are distributed within a time window of 6 $\mu$s which is much longer than the recovery time of the device (about 200 ns).
-For simplicity we assume that the SiPMs operated always in the linear range and correction factors were not applied.
+Using the estimate in Sec.\ref{Yield_estimate} we expect about 1000 pixels to fire for a 2.6 MeV $\gamma$.
+With 4800 pixels in total the deviation from linear is only a few percent.
+Furthermore the hits are distributed within a time window of about 6 $\mu$s so we can safely assume that the SiPMs operated always in the linear range and correction factors were not applied.